SnapperGPS/snappergps-pcb-2-2/README.md

 * The antenna is integrated into the PCB.
 No external active antenna is used anymore.

-* The receiver is powered by two LR48 or SR48 batteries rather than a lithium-ion polymer (LiPo) battery.
-These are easier to obtain, cheaper, and simpler to ship, but also a bit heavier and prevent the use of custom battery sizes.

-* The board is a bit smaller with 26.3 mm x 32.0 mm and this now includes the antenna and battery footprints.
+* The board is a bit smaller with 26.3 mm x 28.5 mm and this now includes the antenna.

 * The memory is large enough to collect data for 22,000 fixes.
 Initially, V1.0.0 only supported a smaller memory for 11,000 fixes, although, it can now be upgraded to the larger memory version, too.

-* The board (including antenna and batteries) weighs around 10.1 g.
+* The board (including antenna and excluding battery) weighs around 8 g.
 Depending on the choice of antenna and battery, this can be heavier or lighter than V1.0.0.

-* The energy consumption is a little lower with 1 μA sleeping current @ 3 V rather than 1-2 μA  sleeping current @ 3.7 V. However, you should not feel the difference in practice.

 The main changes from V2.0.0 are: